stefando/log-me-in/README.md

 ### Authenticate

 1. Open http://localhost:8080 in your browser
-2. Enter the API Gateway URL (or click a preset)
+2. Enter the API Gateway URL (e.g., `https://api.acme-corp.feature-856386.saas.cmddev.thermofisher.com`)
 3. Click "Login" → redirects to Cognito
 4. Enter your credentials at Cognito Hosted UI
 5. After successful login, you're redirected back
 6. Session ID is displayed → click "Copy to Clipboard"
+7. The URL is automatically saved to "Recent URLs" for quick access next time

 ### Use the Session ID